antoniotari/dotFiles/README.md

    So if you don't have pathogon installed, it would install for you also.
    To update the install list, change the `vim_plugin_on_github` file.

-3b.
-If you get an error try to install pathogen separately: mkdir -p ~/.vim/autoload ~/.vim/bundle;
+4. If you get an error try to install pathogen separately:<br>
+   mkdir -p ~/.vim/autoload ~/.vim/bundle;<br>
    curl -Sso ~/.vim/autoload/pathogen.vim https://raw.github.com/tpope/vim-pathogen/master/autoload/pathogen.vim

-4. For each of the config file that want to manage using git, you can run `python moveDotFileInHomeAndCreateSymoblicLink.py FILE_PATH` (if only a simple file name is given, the filepath would be defaulted to the home folder)
+5. For each of the config file that want to manage using git, you can run `python moveDotFileInHomeAndCreateSymoblicLink.py FILE_PATH` (if only a simple file name is given, the filepath would be defaulted to the home folder)